 Food and Drink

-Breakfast it is provided from 07:00 - 10:00 in the following variations: Buffet, American.
+The breakfast type is American and it is provided from 07:00 - 10:00.
 The hotel has one restaurant.
 A snack bar is also available throughout the day.
 Evening drinks can be enjoyed at the lobby bar.

 To make booking a holiday at Kosta Palace in Kos Town easier for you, we provide a range of different payment options.
 To find out if you can book Kosta Palace with a low deposit holiday option, please click the "Price and Availability" button above.